mvolkmann/mvolkmann.github.com/programming/sed-article.md

 /\(\d{3}\)\d{3}-\d{4}/
 ```

+Recall that `sed` does not support `\d`,
+so `[0-9]` must be used in its place.

-This regular expression matches text that contains the
+The following regular expression matches text that contains the
 full name of a person where the middle name is optional.
 It assumes that any part of the name
-must start with an uppercase letter,
+starts with an uppercase letter,
 followed by zero or more lowercase letters,
 and apostrophes.